3838438org/build-support/pkg/README.2.3.0.txt

   * All changes in 2.2.1 plus:
   * app:
     * fonttosfnt 1.0.4
+    * fslsfonts 1.0.2
+    * fstobdf 1.0.3
     * mkfontscale 1.0.5
+    * showfont 1.0.2
+    * xdm 1.1.8
+    * xdpyinfo 1.0.3
+    * xfs 1.0.8
+    * xfsinfo 1.0.2
+    * xinit 1.0.9
     * xkbcomp 1.0.5
+    * xkeyboard-config 1.3
   * lib:
+    * libFS 1.0.1
     * xtrans 1.2
+  * proto:
+    * xextproto 7.0.3
+    * xproto 7.0.13
   * server:
-    * Xquartz fixes from xorg-server-1.4-apple11
+    * Xquartz fixes from xorg-server-1.4-apple13
       * xserver codebase updated to 1.4 branch
       * Support for tablets
       * Threading is more robust
       * Support monitor hotplugging
       * Initial support for new startup model
+        * support for adding new $DISPLAY sockets after the server is running
         * server bits are in the bundle now
         * /usr/X11/bin/Xquartz is just a stub that will "do the right thing"
           * For now, it just exec's the server, but this will eventually be mach IPC

 == Changes in 2.2.1 ==
   * All changes in 2.2.0.1 plus: